 CVNM’s 2017 Legislative Session Outcomes

-This memo is divided into four sections:
+This memo is divided into five sections:

-- Pro-Conservation legislation that passed
+- Pro-Conservation legislation that passed and was enacted

 - Pro-Conservation legislation that didn’t pass